The Menopause Management Course for Nurse Practitioners

 -

-Built for primary care and women’s health clinicians
+Designed for primary care and women’s health clinicians

 -

-Evidence-based, practical guidance you can apply in practice
+Evidence-based guidance you can apply in practice

 -

-Self-paced, on-demand online modules with lifetime access
+Self-paced, on-demand modules with lifetime access

 -